Review 'Skyfall': James Bond Is Back And Steps Into the 21st Century

 Yes, he's still the charismatic super macho male that loves sex, hot women, hot cars, gambling and kicking butt.
 But this time around he's also vulnerable, slightly worn out and much more human.

 Don't want to spoil the fun, so I'll just talk about the plot with broad strokes.

-The film begins in Instabul where Bond (Daniel Craig) finds a fellow MI6 agent, critically wounded and the hard drive of a laptop missing.
+The film begins in Istanbul where Bond (Daniel Craig) finds a fellow MI6 agent critically wounded and the hard drive of a laptop missing.

-Bond goes after the thief/hitman, Patrice (Ola Rapace) culminating in your basic super exciting car chase, followed by a motorbike chase and ending with Bond and Patrice slugging it out on the top of a moving train.
+Bond goes after the thief/hitman, Patrice (Ola Rapace), which culminates into your basic super exciting car chase; followed by a motorbike chase and ending with Bond and Patrice slugging it out on the top of a moving train.

 However when he discovers that there's been an explosion at headquarters, he decides it's time for him to resurface.
 And it's a good thing too.